RTradeLtd/RT-Contracts/README.md

 RTCoin (RTC) is an "mmPOS" (merged-mining Proof Of Stake) ERC20 compliant utility token that gives the user access to RTrade's services.
 Initially starting out with 61.6Million tokens, the supply can only ever be increased, and not burned.
 There are two ways to generate RTC, either by staking or through merged mining with the Ethereum blockchain.
 For release, PoS will be supported however the merged mining contract will be released at a later date.

+By default, token transfers are frozen so they need to manually be enabled after deployment

 ### RTC - Proof Of Stake

 By utilizing the `Stake.sol` smart contract, users are able to stake, at a minimum, 1RTC for a period of 2103840 blocks, generating 10% (note, this may be subject to change before release) of the initial stake as newly minted RTC tokens over the lockup time (2103840 blocks).
 The staking system features per-block coin generation, allowing the user to mint coins every single block directly to their Ethereum address.
 After a period of 2103840 blocks, and after 31557600 (we reach this figure by taking an avg 15 second block time, multiplied by the lockup blocks) seconds have passed, the initial stake can be withdrawn to the users wallet.